carlag/Home-Search/README.md

 1. From the project root directory:
 1. [Create a Google Maps API key](https://developers.google.com/maps/documentation/javascript/get-api-key) if you don't have one.
-1. [Create a Google Signin Client ID](https://developers.google.com/identity/sign-in/web/sign-in) if you don't have one.
+1. [Create a Google Sign-in Client ID](https://developers.google.com/identity/sign-in/web/sign-in) if you don't have one.
 1. [Create a Zoopla API key](https://developer.zoopla.co.uk/) if you don't have one.
 1. Set environment variables for API keys:
    ```